 • Feed baby 20-30 minutes before session.
 A full baby belly makes for a happy and sleep baby!
 Also feeding baby as much as possible within 12 hours of the start of the session will most likely help baby sleep as deeply as possible too.posing and moving a lot easier.
 A warm bath is always a great way, as well as talking and interacting with them…with baby only in a diaper.

 • If possible, it’s good to have a pacifier handy…don’t worry about nipple confusion.
-Sucking is a soothing mechanism & can really help in settling baby when I’m “messing with them”.
+Sucking is a soothing tool & can really help in settling baby when I’m “messing with them”.
+If your baby does not take a pacifier, that’s ok too…we will just roll with it. 😉

 • When baby needs to take a break, we break.
 We don’t want you stressing out if baby gets